Interview by Marvel Nimurungi

 So I’m a trained journalist and a creative writer.
 I can identify myself as that competently.
 I started out in journalism, though I started writing way earlier during high school.
 That’s when I started writing, but mostly during this time, it was poetry.
 And even after high school, where I spent more time at home before I joined Campus.
 I used to write poetry just to pass away time and to express my feelings.

-And this is where my creative writing dust came from because during this event I met so many writers.
+And this is where my creative writing thirst came from because during this event I met so many writers.
 I got to enjoy readings and hanging out with writers.
-I joined later as an intern and then worked with Vilicahora as a workshop assistant.
+I joined later as an intern and then worked with Billy Kahora as a workshop assistant.
 I met so many writers during this time, and my craving for learning the craft grew.
 I wanted to learn more about how to express myself in a creative way.
-So, during these workshops, at some point, I met Yvonne, one of my mentors right now at a workshop in Mombasa.
+So, during these workshops, at some point, I met Yvonne Owour, one of my mentors right now at a workshop in Mombasa.
 She really encouraged me after looking at a small piece that I had written.
 Also, I got to meet Noviolet Bulawayo who also encouraged me.
 I also got to interact with all these Kenyan writers from different places and learn from them.
 I would listen in during some of these workshops, and that’s how I learned most of my craft.

 MARVEL